szlll/szlll.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a second-year master sutdent at the Center for Data Science of Peking University.
 I am a member of [LANCO](https://lancopku.github.io) group, and I am fortunate to be advised by Prof. [Xu Sun](https://xusun.org).
 I am interested in Machine Learning (ML) and Natural Language Processing (NLP).
-Recently I am working on adversarial learning and backdoor learning problems in NLP, and also federated machine learning problems (optimization & safety).
+Recently I am working on adversarial learning and backdoor learning problems in NLP, and also federated machine learning problems (optimization & security).

 Education
 ======